Bengissimo/roger-skyline-1/README.md

 - action.php
 - styles.css

-For self signed ssl certificate I followed [these instructions](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04)
+For self signed ssl certificate I followed [these instructions](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) and modified accrodingly the /etc/nginx/sites-enabled/my_login_page

 ## Deploymenyt part
 I wrote a script for deployment which basicly move files through ssh and update the old ones if there is a change.